alexander-heimbuch/redux-vuex/README.md

 ### mapActions

 For a more convenient action dispatching `mapActions` can be used.
-To use this helper you need to pass in the actions in the `connect` function (see above):

 ```javascript
 const actions = {